JHGFD82/RoManTools/docs/Methodology.md

 The first process involves creating a "preview word," which is an assembly of the syllables in lowercase letters with all apostrophes and dashes in original placement, to be used in later evaluation.

 Steps are then taken to analyze the word's validity, first by checking whether all syllables are valid, and second by checking if the word is a contraction.
-For actions such as Cherry Pick, contractions are allowed to be converted since the only invalid text in the word appears after the apostrophe in the last Syllable object. `s`, `d`, and `ll` are considered supported contractions by RoManTools, with all over contractions marked as invalid.
+For actions such as Cherry Pick, contractions are allowed to be converted since the only invalid text in the word appears after the apostrophe in the last Syllable object. `s`, `d`, and `ll` are considered supported contractions by RoManTools, with all other contractions marked as invalid.

+#### Stopwords

-One final check is performed, which compares the preview word to a list of stopwords, to ensure that the word is able to be converted.
-The stopword list was generated by a separate process, combining the NLTK library for a list of English words that could be considered valid Pinyin accidentally, and the Wiktionary API which added words with Mandarin, Cantonese, Chinese, Pinyin, or Wade-Giles etymologies.
-These latter terms were necessary due to colloquial usage of terms that should not be converted under any circumstance (e.g., `China`, `Beijing`).
+One final check is performed which compares the preview word to a list of stopwords to ensure that the word is able to be converted.
+The stopword list was generated by a separate process, as detailed in the Jupyter Notebook for the protogenesis of the [Chinese Syllable Count Generator](https://github.com/JHGFD82/ChineseSyllableCountGeneratorDraftNotes/blob/master/Chinese%20Syllable%20Count%20Generator.ipynb), combining the NLTK library for a list of English words that could be considered valid romanized Mandarin accidentally, and the Wiktionary API which added words with Mandarin, Cantonese, Chinese, Pinyin, or Wade-Giles etymologies.
+These latter terms were necessary due to colloquial usage of terms that should not be converted under any circumstances (e.g., `China`, `Beijing`).
 Other words were manually added upon further testing and determined to be exceedingly rare by various Chinese language experts at Princeton University (e.g., `route`, `we've`, `we're`).

-Conversion of syllables is then performed, skipping over contractions and returning the converted text back to each syllable.
+Conversion of syllables is then performed, skipping over contractions, and returning the converted text back to each syllable.
 In case of conversion errors, `(!)` is returned next to the invalid syllable, to be replaced later by more meaningful feedback on what the specific error might be in the supplied text.

 Syllables are capitalized if they were inputted with capital letters.
 Dashes and apostrophes are also returned to the text if they were included and are not part of the romanization process (e.g., `second-class`, `Shutan's`).
 The following logic is then applied for multi-syllable words based on the target romanization method: